-If you’re lucky enough, you might get one good radio station which can keep you entertained, but if you want the selection of Hauraki, ZM or Classic Hits, you’re going to need to buy a band expander.
-This is a cheap $20 accessory which, with a little wiring can make your vehicle pick up some more frequencies.
-It might not be able to reach some of the higher frequencies but for most radio listeners, it will usually suffice.
-Most dealers will have someone who can fit a band expander so you may wish to negotiate this into the deal.
+By pressing seek on AM and FM radio , you might be able to pick up one or two good radio stations to keep you entertained, but if you want a full selection of local radio stations then you’ll most likely need to buy a band expander.
+This is a cheap $20 accessory, which, with a little wiring, can enable your vehicle to pick up some more frequencies.
+It might not be able to reach some of the higher frequencies but it will be sufficient for most radio listeners.

 Digital TV and Navigation

-If you’re a bit 2000s and still listen to CDs then you’re in luck.
-There is no difference in technology between Japanese and New Zealand CDs.
-On used imports, you might also be lucky enough to find a CD stacker in the glovebox or boot.
+If you listen to CDs, then you’ll be happy to know that there are no restrictions between Japanese and New Zealand CDs; you might also be lucky enough to find a CD stacker in the glovebox or boot.

-If the words HDD or Music Jukebox are found anywhere, it usually means that the device has the ability to store and record music from CDs.
-You may even be able to access some music previously recorded by the old owner!
+If the words HDD or Music Jukebox are found anywhere, this usually means that the unit has the ability to store and record music from your CDs.
+You may even be able to access the music library recorded by the previous owner!

 A little bit of Google research can help shed some light on your vehicle and its connectivity.
-This can really expand the possibilities of the system in your car allowing streaming services like Spotify and Apple music as well as your own personal collection of music by harnessing the power of one’s smart phone.
+This can really expand the possibilities of the system in your car, allowing you to listen to music through streaming services like Spotify and Apple music, as well as your own personal collection of music by harnessing the power of your smartphone.

-If you see aux, iPod or USB written on the entertainment unit, chances are there is an audio connection point somewhere in the car; sometimes it’s just a matter of finding it. iPod connections are pretty self explanatory so see if you can find one in the glove box or in the consoles.
-If you have searched high and low and cannot locate the connections, they may not be present or it could be that an extra cable is required.
-In this case, search for the vehicle model you have and have a look at online listings.
-The chances are you’ll find something relatively affordable on an online listings site, or overseas shop.
+If you’ve searched high and low and cannot locate a connection, they may not be present or an extra cable is required.
+In this case, look at online listings for cables for the vehicle model you have.
+The chances are you’ll find something relatively affordable on an online listings site, or from an overseas shop.

-There are still plenty of people driving around New Zealand in Japanese import vehicles that are still fitted with their original entertainment systems, and without even a band expander.
-If you’re tired of listening to the same CD or radio station, invest some patience and investigation into making the most out of your vehicle’s entertainment system, and make your car journeys instantly more enjoyable.
+There are still plenty of people driving around New Zealand in Japanese import vehicles that are fitted with their original entertainment systems, and often without even a band expander.
+If you’re tired of listening to the same CD or radio station, look into how you can make the most out of your vehicle’s entertainment system to help make your car journeys more enjoyable.